adedomin/CSC311-game-design/_posts/2015-04-03-Enhanced Location Services.md

 d = 10 ^ ((TxPower - RSSI) / (10 * n))

 where d = distance, A = txPower, n = signal propagation constant and [RSSI] = dBm.

+### Triangulation

+To triangulate, there needs to be at least 3 beacons that know where they are located.
+From the beacon out to the phone is a radius in a circle drawn around the beacons;
+this distance is found in the above equation.
+Using the circle formula:
+	(x - latitude)^2 + (y - longitude)^2 = radius^2
+with these equations for each circle, you can find point of intersection by solving the system of equations.